-If you find an error in your session list, send an email to firstname.lastname@example.org with the error and any supporting documentation you have on what the correct data should be.
+If you find an error in your session list, send an email to email@example.com with the error and any supporting documentation you have for the correct data.

 To participate in an Organized Play game, you need a character (or PC).
 You control your character, who will be one of the protagonists in the game's story and can directly interact with the objects, characters, and events within the adventure.
 You can use a pregenerated character or create your own.